The Ripple Effect of Our Work

 Our first workshop was for teachers who are helping students prepare for their citizenship exam.
 Kathleen Close and Andy Koppel, from the Immigrant Learning Center in Malden, offered three hours of training on “Teaching Citizenship Preparation in a Multi-Level Class”.
-They will return in a few weeks to teach Part Two.

 I had the opportunity to sit in on the beginning of the class, when Andy demonstrated a mock interview with one of his students.
 The student is from China, and she has been preparing to take her citizenship exam which is scheduled for later this month.